 Heat a large skillet on medium low.
 Place the dried chile pieces on the skillet to heat, pressing down to blister.
 Turn the chiles over and heat a few seconds more.

 Bring a small pot of water to boil.
 Place the chiles into a non-reactive bowl and pour enough boiling water into the bowl to cover the chiles.
 Place a lid over the bowl and allow to sit for at least an hour, to soften the chiles.

 Pull the chiles out of the soaking water and place in a blender with the chicken stock, tomato sauce, garlic, cumin, oregano and salt.
 Blend until liquefied, about a minute.

-There is no real sweetness or tartness here, except what you get from the blend of pure chiles and tomatoes.
 This is a smoky, savory, slightly spicy enchilada sauce.
 Just as I wanted it.